Schockgeber/CombatLogRebuild/README.md

 # CombatLogRebuild
-CombatLogRebuild is a lightweight Turtle WoW addon that restores a functional combat damage log when using the **German (deDE) client**
+CombatLogRebuild is a lightweight Turtle WoW AddOn that restores a functional combat damage log when using the **German (deDE) client**

 my discord for feedback and bugs: https://discord.com/users/cusabo